-The Alternative Investment Management Association (AIMA) is the global representative of the alternative investment industry, with approximately 2,100 corporate members in over 60 countries.
-AIMA's fund manager members collectively manage more than \$2.5 trillion in hedge fund or private credit assets.
-AIMA draws upon the expertise and diversity of its membership to provide leadership in industry initiatives such as advocacy, policy and regulatory engagement, educational programs and sound practice guides.
+The Alternative Investment Management Association (AIMA) is the global representative of the alternative investment industry, with around 2,100 corporate members in over 60 countries.
+AIMA's fund manager members collectively manage more than US\$2.5 trillion in hedge fund and private credit assets.
+AIMA draws upon the expertise and diversity of its membership to provide leadership in industry initiatives such as advocacy, policy and regulatory engagement, educational programmes and sound practice guides.
 AIMA works to raise media and public awareness of the value of the industry.
 AIMA set up the Alternative Credit Council (ACC) to help firms focused in the private credit and direct lending space.
-The ACC currently represents over 250 members that manage \$600 billion of private credit assets globally.
-AIMA is committed to developing skills and education standards and is a co-founder of the Chartered Alternative Investment Analyst designation (CAIA) - the first and only specialized educational standard for alternative investment specialists.
+The ACC currently represents over 250 members that manage US\$800 billion of private credit assets globally.
+AIMA is committed to developing skills and education standards and is a co-founder of the Chartered Alternative Investment Analyst designation (CAIA) - the first and only specialised educational standard for alternative investment specialists.
 AIMA is governed by its Council (Board of Directors).
-For further information, please visit our website, www.aima.org.
-AIMA was founded in 1990, with the AIMA Canada subsidiary formed in 2003.
+For more information, visit www.aima.org.